 For comparison, Fig. 13 depicts an inclusive gluon pair production $pp \to ggX$.
 The event final state contains more jets, in particular along the beam axis, which is expected as the interacting protons are destroyed by the collision.
-Two muon candidates and large missing transverse energy are also visible.
+Two muon candidates and large missing transverse en-